 But SQL Database isn't just a DBMS in the cloud-it's a PaaS service.
 You still control your data and who can access it, but SQL Database takes care of the administrative grunt work, such as managing the hardware infrastructure and automatically keeping the database and operating system software up to date.
 SQL Database also provides high availability, automatic backups, point-in-time restore capabilities, and can replicate copies across geographical regions.

 There is also a Premium option that you can pay a little more for so you can have your own dedicated server underneath.
 With the Standard option, the database runs on shared hardware, which can throttle your database queries if you happen to be on a particularly busy server.

 If you're creating an Azure application (using any of the compute models) that needs relational storage, SQL Database can be a good option.
 Applications running outside the cloud can also use this service, though, so there are plenty of other scenarios.
 For instance, data stored in SQL Database can be accessed from different client systems, including desktops, laptops, tablets, and phones.
 And because it provides built-in high availability through replication, using SQL Database can help minimize downtime.

-Azure Tables provides a flat NoSQL way to store data.
+Figure: Azure Tables provides a flat NoSQL way to store data.